Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - Sage Appliances

-OK so we’re moving on from the domestic espresso coffee machines now and onto what I consider to be the entry degree home barista or prosumer espresso machines.
+OK so we’re moving on from the domestic espresso coffee machines now and onto what I consider to be the entry extent home barista or prosumer espresso machines.

-There’s no way I could talk about espresso machines, and not mention the Sage Bambino Plus.
-What a fantastic little espresso coffee machine this is!
+There’s no way I could discuss espresso coffee machines, and not mention the Sage Bambino Plus.
+What a best little espresso machine this is!

-This is a relatively affordable espresso machine, at the really entry extent for home barista machines, and it features:
+This is a relatively affordable espresso coffee machine, at the very entry degree for home barista machines, and it features:

 - PID temperature control (factory pre-set, not user adjustable).